Frank Winnold Prentice

-Major Frank Winnold Prentice MC (17 February 1889 – 19 May 1982) was a British merchant seaman and the assistant storekeeper on the ocean liner RMS Titanic during her maiden voyage.
-He survived the sinking and at the time of his death was the second-to-last surviving crewmember of the disaster.
+Major Frank Winnold Prentice (17 February 1889 – 19 May 1982) was a British merchant seaman and the assistant storekeeper on the ocean liner RMS Titanic during her maiden voyage.
+He survived the sinking and at the time of his death was the penultimate surviving crew-member of the disaster.

 RMS Titanic

 RMS Titanic departing Southampton on 10 April 1912.

 Prentice signed on to Titanics crew on 4 April 1912 as an assistant storekeeper, having transferred from another White Star liner, Celtic.
 He boarded Titanic in Southampton on 10 April 1912 and the ship set sail for New York that same day.

 On 14 April 1912 at 11.40 pm, the RMS Titanic struck an iceberg and began to sink.
 At the time of the collision, Prentice was in his berth on the port side of E deck talking to one of the five fellow storekeepers with whom he was sharing the cabin.
 He had not felt the impact with the iceberg, but he had noticed that the ship had stopped.
 Prentice headed up to the promenade deck to investigate and found the forward well deck covered in chunks of ice, which had fallen from the iceberg due to the collision.
 An hour after the collision, the Titanics crew started preparing and lowering the lifeboats with mainly women and children.
 Prentice assisted in the loading of the lifeboats and had to reluctantly part women from their husbands and also helped first-class passenger Virginia Estelle Clark put on a lifejacket before convincing her to board lifeboat 4.

-Titanic sinking on 15 April 1912.